 If the person you’re caring for has gotten news that they are in their final months, you’re undoubtedly thinking about how to make the most of the time left.
 Dr. Gwande reminds us that we need to involve more than just our doctors in health decisions when faced with a terminal diagnosis.
 If a specialist recommends a treatment, it is important to consider their advice, but also to consult family members, friends and spiritual advisors.
 Of primary importance is what the patient herself/himself wants, and how the proposed treatment might make these plans and goals more or less possible.

 Nationwide, November is Hospice and Palliative Care Month.
-Hospice care is usually provided in a home or in an assisted living, nursing home or specialized in-patient homes like the Cottingham House in Seneca.
+Hospice care is usually provided in a person’s home, in an assisted living or nursing home or specialized in-patient homes like the Cottingham Hospice House in Seneca.
 Hospice care focuses on comfort care when patients are no longer receiving curative treatments.
 It provides medical, spiritual and emotional care for the patient and their family.
 Professional caregivers help the patient and the caregiver talk about difficult end-of-life questions.
 And they help you identify what sustains the soul and helps people find enjoyment.
 Most people with hospice care live longer than those in standard medical care perhaps because they are choosing where and how to spend their final months.

 Palliative care focuses on comfort care while patients continue to receive curative treatment.
 Palliative care providers work with the patient to determine the ideal balance between treatment of the illness and managing symptoms.

 Talk with your physician to determine if these are good options for you or your loved one.
 If you need help connecting to a doctor, call 1-844-GHS-DOCS (447-3627) or click here.

 As you enjoy the cooler days of fall, take time to talk with your loved one about how you want to spend your own last days.